Sonatorrek: Elements of pre-Christian belief

 Sonatorrek provides an unusually personal expression of Norse paganism.
 The poem includes some 20 allusions to Norse gods and myths, not all of which can be understood.
 The poem deals with Egil's complicated relationship with Óðinn, as well as those with Rán and Ægir.
 The poet's personification of inevitable death as the goddess Hel waiting on a headland (st. 25) is particularly striking.
 It has been suggested that Egill modeled Sonatorrek and his expressions of grief on the myth of Óðinn grieving for his own dead son, Baldr.

 Sonatorrek’s status as literature

 Sonatorrek is “generally regarded as the first purely subjective lyric in the North,” and has been called “a poem of unparalleled psychological depth, poetic self-awareness and verbal complexity.”
 Several commentators have compared Sonatorrek to a theme from Goethe.
-In Scandinavian letters, it is often regarded as the very birth of subjective poetic utterance within the native culture (Old Norse literature being seen as a common Nordic heritage).